xiaoyunyang/xiaoyunyang.github.io/static/secret-post/company-culture.md

 We need to baseline the candidates' personality, work habits, and personal values with those of our own to assess whether they are someone that we can work with.
 The following describe me:

 * I'm very process oriented.
+* I hope for the best but prepare for the worst.
 * I hate to see mistakes repeated.
 Documenting lessons learned, reflecting on actions in the past are what I do to prevent mistakes from being repeated.
 * I have no patience with inefficiency.
 I read productivity books like Algorithms to Live By and refactor my processes to eliminate inefficiencies.
 * Career focused.
 I don’t see success in career as a means to an end but as a way to get paid to do what I love.